Urban Opportunity Agenda Website Launched

 A coalition of local governments focused on innovative poverty reduction and economic growth strategies needs to call for such systemic changes to create the necessary conditions to lower poverty while reducing expenses and increasing opportunities for all.

-To learn more, contact Jen McGraw, CNT Sustainability Strategist.
+To learn more, contact Jen McGraw, CNT's Director of Sustainability Innovation.

 Download the Presentations

 - Urban Opportunity Briefing - Detroit (PDF)

 - Urban Opportunity Briefing - Long Beach (PDF)